 We are a commercial-stage medical technology company that provides a minimally invasive treatment for patients with severe emphysema, a form of chronic obstructive pulmonary disease ("COPD").
-Our solution, which is comprised of the Zephyr Endobronchial Valve ("Zephyr Valve"), the Chartis Pulmonary Assessment System ("Chartis System") and the StratX Lung Analysis Platform ("StratX Platform"), is designed to treat severe emphysema patients who, despite medical management, are still profoundly symptomatic and either do not want or are ineligible for surgical approaches.
+Our solution, which is comprised of the Zephyr Endobronchial Valve ("Zephyr Valve"), the Chartis Pulmonary Assessment System ("Chartis System") and the LungTraX Platform (which is called the StratX Platform in our international markets), is designed to treat severe emphysema patients who, despite medical management, are still profoundly symptomatic and either do not want or are ineligible for surgical approaches.

-In June 2018, we received pre-market approval ("PMA") by the U.S. Food and Drug Administration ("FDA") as a result of our breakthrough technology designation.
-The Zephyr Valve is now commercially available in more than 25 countries, with over 100,000 valves used to treat more than 25,000 patients.
+In 2018, we received pre-market approval ("PMA") by the U.S. Food and Drug Administration ("FDA") for the Zephyr Valve as a result of our breakthrough technology designation.
+The Zephyr Valve is commercially available in numerous countries globally.
 We have established reimbursement in major markets in North America, Europe and Asia Pacific and the Zephyr Valve has been included in treatment guidelines for COPD worldwide.